Updating to Java 17

 of a shell, so you can just re-open the shell.
 Alternatively, run

-If you’re on Windows 10, you will want Adoptium’s JRE.
+If you’re on Windows 10 or 11, you can download Corretto’s JDK.
 You can find the

 msi file you should install on their website.